The good parent versus the garden!

 - Canna Lily (Not to be confused with Calla Lily or Lilium!
 Both of these are toxic)

 A favourite perennial.
-Produces large tropical leaves and gladioli-like flowers.
+Produces large tropical banana plant-shaped leaves below gladioli-like flowers.
 Not at all toxic.
-Root can be eaten light water chestnuts.
+Root can be eaten as a substitute for water chestnuts.

 - Daylily (Hemerocallis)

 Lovely grassy leaves and trumpet flowers served daily.
-Flowers taste like melon.
+Flowers taste like melon and can be coated in batter mix and fried or eaten raw.

-A very versatile and attractive flowering plant family, with a wide range of flower and foliage types.
+A very versatile and attractive flowering family-friendly plant, with a wide range of flower and foliage types.
 Only toxic if eaten in huge quantities.
+Flowers have a buttery smell.

 - Linden Tree (Lime)